Finding Online Bereavement Support can be great help. In this guest article, our partners at Sue Ryder outline their range of online help.

-Sue Ryder’s Online Bereavement Support makes it easy to connect with the right support for you, whether that’s reliable information and resources, access to qualified counsellors or a community of others with similar experiences.
+Sue Ryder’s Online Bereavement Support makes it easy to connect with the right support for you.
+That could be: reliable information and resources, access to qualified counsellors or a finding community of others with similar experiences.
 All our services are free and can be accessed on any smartphone, tablet or computer.

 Details about our current services are below, but we have some new developments planned for 2022, so keep an eye on our website to see the latest about the support you can access.

 No one really understands what losing a loved one is like unless they’ve been through it themselves.
 Our online community provides peer-to-peer support, allowing people to connect with others who are going through similar grief and bereavement.

 It’s open 24/7 and is moderated by Sue Ryder to make sure it’s a supportive and safe environment.

 Our Online Bereavement Counselling Service provides free, confidential and professional support over video chat.
 The service is free.
 It’s open to UK residents over the age of 18.

 After an assessment to check whether our service is right for you, we offer up to six weekly sessions with one of our counsellors.